boiledegg40/WooD/README.md

 | freeglut3-dev   | OpenGL library |
 | build-essential | C/C++ compiler |

+You will also need any Doom IWAD (DOOM.wad, DOOM2. wad, etc)

 ### Building
 It is recommended to create a separate a folder for building.
 CMake is used to to generate the build files.